eProsima/Fast-DDS-docs/docs/fastdds/use_cases/unique_network_flows/unique_network_flows.rst

 * On the DataWriter, |DataWriter::get_sending_locators-api| allows the application to obtain the list of locators from which the writer may send data.
-* On the DataReader, |DataReader::get_listening_locators-api| allows the application to obtain the list of locators on wich the reader is listening.
+* On the DataReader, |DataReader::get_listening_locators-api| allows the application to obtain the list of locators on which the reader is listening.

 Requesting unique flows
 -----------------------